The Bankrate promise

 What is a home equity loan?

-Since the loan is secured by your home, this puts your home at risk if you can’t repay what you borrowed.
-If you default on the loan, the lender can foreclose on your home.
-In addition, this will cause serious damage to your credit score, making it harder for you to qualify for future loans.
+Since the loan is secured by your home, the property is at risk for foreclosure if you can’t repay what you borrowed.
+This can cause serious damage to your credit score, making it harder for you to qualify for future loans.

-If you use a home equity loan to make home improvements, the interest you pay on it may be tax deductible.
-According to the IRS, you can deduct interest on a home equity loan that is used to “buy, build or substantially improve” the home.
+If you use a home equity loan to make home improvements, the interest you pay on it might be tax-deductible.
+According to the IRS, you can deduct interest on a home equity loan that is used to “buy, build or substantially improve” the property.